interactiveaudiolab/course-deep-learning/index.md

 1. [Generative Adversarial Nets](https://arxiv.org/pdf/1406.2661v1.pdf): The paper that introduced GANs.

 1. [Dropout: A Simple Way to Prevent Neural Networks from Overfitting](https://www.cs.toronto.edu/~hinton/absps/JMLRdropout.pdf): Explains a widely-used regularizer

+------ no additional reading below this line will be expected for the midterm ------

 1. [DCGAN: Unsupervised Representation Learning with Deep Convolutional Generative Adversarial Networks](https://arxiv.org/abs/1511.06434): This is an end-to-end model.
 Many papers build on this.
 The homework uses the discriminator approach from this paper